 The RNA is further purified on a silica column to eliminate trace amounts of phenol and to optionally fractionate the RNA.
 By adding 1.75 x volume of isopropanol to the aqueous phase the entire total RNA will precipitate onto the silica carrier.
 When using only 0.33 x volume isopropanol large RNA with a lower limit of about 150 nt will bind whereas the small RNA will be in the flow-through.
-By adding 1x volume of isopropanol to this flow-through also the small RNA can be recovered on another silica column.
+By adding 1 x volume of isopropanol to this flow-through, also the small RNA can be recovered on another silica column.

-With the SPLIT RNA Extraction Kit, either 48 samples can be extracted for their total RNA or large RNA fraction only (single-fraction extractions), or small and large RNA fractions can be isolated from 24 samples (dual-fraction extractions).
+With the SPLIT RNA Extraction Kit, either 48 samples can be extracted for their total or large RNA, or 24 samples for their small RNA fraction (with the large RNA alongside).

-Protocols are given for RNA extraction from human cell culture and animal tissue, and the extraction protocol can be easily adapted to a variety of RNA sources (Appendix A, p.20).
+Protocols are given for RNA extraction from human cell culture, animal and plant tissue, as well as fluid samples.
+The extraction protocol can be easily adapted to a variety of RNA sources (Appendix A, p.21).
 Please note that acidic phenol, chloroform, ethanol, and isopropanol have to be supplied by the user.

 The RNA obtained is of highest purity and ideally suited to prepare libraries for RNA sequencing.
-It is also superior for other high demanding applications such as full-length reverse transcription or sample preparation for microarray analysis (see Appendix B, p.20 for details on RNA quality).
+It is also superior for other high demanding applications such as full-length reverse transcription or sample preparation for microarray analysis (see Appendix B, p.22 for details on RNA quality).

 Figure 1.
 Schematic overview of the SPLIT workflow.
-The cut-off between large and small RNA fractions is at 150 nt.
+The cut-off between large and small RNA fractions is at \sim 150 nt.